ackermannQ/kodereview/content/blog/strategy-pattern/index.md

 - expirationDate
 - cryptogram

-This would be unmaintenable and we would have to duplicate heavily our code.
+This would be unmaintainable and we would have to duplicate heavily our code.
 Let's see in practice how we could solve this problem using the strategy pattern.

 ## Implementation - Example